anagarny/cleaningdata/README.md

 >trainingSubjectid <- read.csv("train/subject_train.txt", sep = "", header = FALSE)
 >mergedSubjectid <- rbind(testSubjectid,trainingSubjectid)

-Now, the code assigns column names to the mergedSet and make an extract of the measurements with the words “std” (for standard deviation) or “mean” in their names.
+Now, the code assigns column names to the mergedSet and makes an extract of the measurements with the words “std” (for standard deviation) or “mean” in their names.
 >## Extracting mean and standard deviation measurements
 >names(mergedSet) <- features[ ,2]
 >mergedSet <- mergedSet[ grepl("std|mean", names(mergedSet), ignore.case = TRUE) ]

-This part of the code adds descriptive names for the activities (columns) using the inner_join function from dplyr, this function helps keeping the rows in their original order.
+This part of the code adds descriptive names for the activities (columns) using the inner_join function from dplyr.
+This function helps keeping the rows in their original order.
 >## Adding descriptive activity names with dplyr
 >library(dplyr)
 >activity_labels <- inner_join(mergedActivities, activity_labels, by ="V1")